Addressing the Risk and Impact of Biological Invasion Under Climate Change

 Northeast Climate Science Center - Regional Effort on Invasive Species and Climate Change (RISCC) Management Project

 The introduction of harmful, invasive species is a significant global challenge, and one expected to be complicated by climate change.
 Invasive species can disrupt critical ecosystem services provided by natural ecosystems, such as water provision and purification, climate amelioration, and economic resources.
 Concrete predictions of how biological invasions will take place and affect a particular system under climate change will be imperative for the development of efficient management and conservation plans.

-To meet this challenge, this team is working to develop tools that would translate science into forecasts and other outputs useful for management and conservation.
+To meet this challenge, this team is working to develop tools that will translate science into forecasts and other outputs useful for management and conservation.
 The work is being done in collabortion with RISCC, an initiative of the Northeast Climate Science Center, which brings together scientists, managers, and policymakers to share knowledge and meet the planning and information needs of managers.

 With catalyst grant support, this team compiled scientific data addressing the combined threats of climate change and invasions and convened a multi-disciplinary and multi-sector workshop.
 This work yielded:

 - a well-defined set of informational and research needs from invasive species managers,

 - a synthesis of existing research on invasive species and climate change,